Registering

 Initial coldkeys

-A list of whitelisted coldkeys that can register nodes while the subnet is in the registration phase.
+A list of whitelisted coldkeys and how many nodes each coldkey can register while the subnet is in the registration phase.

 • Each subnet should be decentralized and is treated as such.
 Similar to starting a blockchain, trusted nodes should always be the initial nodes in the system to set the standard of trust.
 Therefore, the registrar must register with a list of coldkeys that are allowed to register nodes.
 These nodes are automatically classified as a Validator (See subnet node classifications).